 The future of the land-grant system lies in the hands of its current faculty.
 The faculty and administrative leaders of tomorrow will shape the system's future, while maintaining the founding ideals of the land-grant system.
-The goals of the ESCOP/ACOP Leadership Development Program is "to provide cutting-edge leadership learning experiences that facilitate personal growth and better prepared participants to provide leadership to change situations and bring value to universities and the land-grant concept."
+The goals of the ESCOP/ACOP Leadership Development Program are "to provide cutting-edge leadership learning experiences that facilitate personal growth and better prepare participants to provide leadership to change situations and bring value to universities and the land-grant concept."

-Participants will accomplish the following objectives during the integrated three-phase program
+Participants will accomplish the following objectives during the integrated three-phase program:

-- learn to manage change - develop an understanding of personal leadership attributes, and - · learn to work effectively with diverse individuals and groups.
+- learn to manage change - develop an understanding of personal leadership attributes, and - learn to work effectively with diverse individuals and groups.

-The ESCOP/ACOP Leadership Development Program is designed to build the leadership skills of land-grant university faculty for the benefit of the academic, research, and extension programs of their home institutions and themselves personally.
-Effective leadership is critical to the success of research, higher education, and extension programs in agriculture, natural resources, and behavioral sciences of land-grant institutions of the future.
+The ESCOP/ACOP Leadership Development Program is designed to enhance the leadership skills of land-grant university faculty for the benefit of the academic, research, and extension programs of their home institutions as well as themselves.
+Effective leadership is critical to the current and future success of research, higher education, and extension programs in agriculture, natural resources, and behavioral sciences of land-grant institutions.